Xilinx/Vitis-AI/AI-Model-Zoo/README.md

     │
     ├── readme.md                       # Contains the environment requirements, data preprocess and model information.
     │                                     Refer this to know that how to test the model with scripts.
     │
+    ├── data                            # Contains the dataset that used for model test and training.
+    │                                     When test or training script runs successfully, dataset will be automatically placed in it.
+    │
     ├── quantized
     │   ├── deploy.model.pb             # Quantized model for the compiler (extended Tensorflow format).